sibeshkar/sibeshkar.github.io/content/notes/panini.md

 ## Extending to State Machines: The Case of Pong

-The real power of Panini's approach to generative grammars becomes clear when we apply it to complex systems like video games.
+The real power of Panini's compression approach to generative grammars becomes clear when we apply it to modelling more complex systems with real-world state machines - like video games.
 Just as Panini found that all of Sanskrit could be generated from ~4,000 rules, we'll see how an entire game can be generated from just 8 rules.
 Let's look at how we could compress a recording of a Pong game:

 ```python
 class PongGrammar: